Art is as easy as breathing.

 YES, a big big YES!

 It was pure joy on a page, a rainbow caught on paper!
 It had soul, a spark, and creativity.
 Sure, if you compare it to adult art, it’s very different.
-You can learn techniques, principles, and get better at hand-eye coordination, but the essence of creation and creativity is present in all artworks.
+You can learn techniques, and principles, and get better at hand-eye coordination, but the essence of creation and creativity is present in all artworks.